Waring Problem for Matrices over Finite Fields: Introduction

-if $s$ is minimal with this property, then it is called the $k$-th Pythagoras number of $M_m(\mathcal S)$ in \cite[Subsect.
-1.2]{Pum07}.
-One can formulate different generalizations of the problem by considering only $k$-th powers of invertible or idempotent or (split) semisimple or cyclic or etc. matrices.
+if $s$ is minimal with this property, then it is called the $k$th Pythagoras number of $M_m(\mathcal S)$ in \cite[Section 1.2]{Pum07}.
+One can formulate different generalizations of the problem by considering only $k$th powers of invertible, idempotent, (split) semisimple, or cyclic matrices.\footnote{ Recall that a matrix $A$ in $M_n(K)$, where $K$ is a field, is called {\it semisimple} if the minimal polynomial of $A$ is a product of distinct monic irreducible and separable polynomials; if moreover all these irreducible polynomials have degree $1$, then $A$ is called {\it split semisimple} or {\it diagonalizable}. }

-In this paper we study the class of finite fields over which there exist extensive results on the number of different concrete types of square matrices (e.g., see the survey \cite{Mor06}).
-Several partial results to the Waring matrix problem over finite fields have been obtained recently (see \cite[Thm.
-1.1]{TZS19}, \cite[Thms.
-4.2 \& 4.3]{DK19}, \cite{Kis22}, and \cite{KS23}).
-To state them as well as our new results, let $p$ be a prime.
-Let $q:=p^l$ and let $n\in\mathbb N\setminus\{1\}$.
+In this paper we study the class of finite fields over which there exist extensive results on the number of different concrete types of square matrices; see the survey \cite{Mor06}.
+Several partial results to the Waring matrix problem over finite fields have been obtained recently; see \cite[Theorem 1.1]{TZS19}, \cite[Theorems 4.2 and 4.3]{DK19}, \cite{Kis22}, and \cite{KS23}.
+One of our results gives an alternative proof for the one proven by Kishore and Singh \cite{KS23} with an explicit lower bound on $q$.
+In other words, while Kishore and Singh established that for every $k \geq 1$ there exists a constant $C(k)$ depending only on $k$ such that for all $q \ge C(k)$ for all $n \geq 1$ every matrix in $M_n(\mathbb F_q)$ is a sum of two $k$th powers, the lower bound $C(k)$ was not given explicitly.
+In this article, we give an explicit lower bound.
+To state these partial results as well as our new results, we introduce some notation.
+Let $p$ be a prime, and $q:=p^l$ and let $n\in\mathbb N\setminus\{1\}$.
 Define the following sets:

 We will study the following inclusions